Jus323/shared_expense_tracker/README.md

 <h2>Introduction</h2>
 <br>

-Hi all, welcome to my first full stack project!
-I have created this mobile app to allow a more dynamic approach in tracking expenses.
-This app allow couples to track their expenses together within the same expense account across different devices.
-On top of that, users can create more accounts, including individual or shared accounts.
-At this stage, this is a Minimal Viable Product and features such as statistics, OTP, logging are still unavailable.
+Hi all, welcome to my first full-stack project!
+I have created this mobile app to provide a more dynamic approach to tracking expenses.
+This app allows couples to collaboratively track their expenses together within the same expense account across different devices.
+Additionally, users can create individual or shared accounts, consolidating all their expenses in one place.
+Currently, this is a Minimal Viable Product (MVP), and features such as statistics, OTP, and logging are still under development.

 <h2>Setup</h2>
 <br>